-However, in appropriate cases, a spouse may seek divorce based on the other spouse’s fault in causing the breakup of the marriage.
+However, in appropriate cases, a spouse seeks divorce based on the other spouse’s fault in causing the breakup of the marriage.

 Fault Divorce Grounds